 What Is Historical Data Analysis?

-Historical data analysis is the study of market behavior over a given period of time.
-The phrase “market behavior” is used in reference to the many different facets of the market and their interactions.
+Historical data analysis is the study of market behaviour over a given period of time.
+The phrase “market behaviour” is used in reference to the many different facets of the market and their interactions.
 Recorded market-related data such as price, volatility and volume are able to be quantified and studied over a defined period.

 Historical data analysis pertaining to an individual security or market can be useful in several ways:

-- Market insight: Extensive study of the past behavior of a financial instrument or market can provide the trader with an idea of which exhibited characteristics are normal and which are extraordinary.
+- Market insight: Extensive study of the past behaviour of a financial instrument or market can provide the trader with an idea of which exhibited characteristics are normal and which are extraordinary.

 - System development: A clear definition of when, what, and how to trade a given market are the starting points for the creation of a trading system.
 Through historical data analysis, a statistical “edge” may be identified and developed for active trade.